melkypie/resource-packs/README.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+09-Aug-2020:

+- Remade ironrivets (framing borders for various intefaces)
+- Remade thumbs_up and thumbs_down icons on the logout screen
+- Remade all close_buttons, all buttons now have correct hover overs
+- Replaced selected_item_glowing sprites from 2011 era RuneScape
+- Replaced inventory backgrounds for both RESIZABLE_MODE and FIXED_MODE
+- Remade interface backgrounds the same as they are in RS3 Legacy UI
+- Remade bank menu icon and added back the correct Equipment button for the bank interface

 08-Aug-2020: